deeper-x/webonitor/README.md

 # Webon it

-System service: listening for incoming resources, fetch content and send it to message broker.
+System service: writing a resource, it pushes content to the provider.
-Web application: reading queue, update real time user view
+Web application: tail queue (in real time)

 ## Getting Started